pooja649/Online-Blog/README.md

 **Date : 11-Apr-2022**
 ## Learning Human Resource Module
 <p align='justify'>The Human Resources (HR) module covers the processes related to the HR department of a company.
 It maintains a complete employee database including contact information, salary details, attendance, performance evaluation, leaves, and appraisal records.The most important feature here is processing the payroll by using Payroll Entry to generate Salary Slips.
 Most countries have complex tax rules stating which expenses the company can make on behalf of its Employees.</p>
 <p align='justify'>There are a set of rules for the company to deduct taxes and social security from employee payroll.
-ERPNext accommodates all types of taxes and their calculation.</p>
+ErpGuru accommodates all types of taxes and their calculation.</p>

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 12-Apr-2022**
 ## Report Generation of student
--  In the erpnext education module I was trying to generate report card for students while creating report card I am able to show the courses and exams but    not able to show the marks of students in the report card.
+-  In the ErpGuru education module I was trying to generate report card for students while creating report card I am able to show the courses and exams but    not able to show the marks of students in the report card.
 -  I have assigned the marks to the particular students.